Best Startup Business Loans in April 2025

 How we chose the best startup business loans

-We reviewed over 20 small business lenders to determine the best 11 business loans for startups.
+We reviewed both traditional and alternative small business lenders to determine the best 11 business loans for startups.
 To make our list, lenders must meet the following criteria:

 • Rates and terms: We prioritize lenders offering competitive rates, reduced fees and flexible repayment terms.